 |Sample Grad PLUS Loan Offer|

-Students who need to borrow funds beyond the Stafford and Perkins loan limits will be able to choose between the federal Graduate PLUS Loan ("Grad PLUS") and a private educational loan.
+Students who need to borrow funds beyond the Stafford loan limits will be able to choose between the federal Graduate PLUS Loan (“Grad PLUS”) and a private educational loan.

 We encourage you to determine how much money you will need for the academic year and take out as little as possible to reduce your debt burden upon graduating.
 If you accept less than the maximum amount offered to you, you have until late April of the spring semester to accept additional amounts of the loan.
 We are available to assist you in determining the appropriate amount of loan to borrow.

-Although we encourage students to take advantage of the Grad PLUS loan instead of a private educational loan, we make both types of loans available to our students.
+Although we encourage students to carefully weigh the benefits of federal education loans compared to private educational loans, we make both types of loans available to our students.
 To apply for a private educational loan, submit an application with the lender of your choice and notify our office of your pending application.
-You may use any lender, but we suggest that you compare their loan terms with those on our Preferred Lender List.
-Maximum eligibility is based on the cost of attendance less other financial aid received.
-If you have questions about your eligibility for a private loan, send an email to email@example.com.
-Private loan funds are disbursed electronically from lenders to the UC Berkeley campus and applied to a student's CARS account beginning in early August for the fall term and early January for the spring term.
+You may use any lender, but we suggest that you compare their loan terms with those on the University of California’s Preferred Lender List.
+Maximum eligibility is based on the cost of attendance less gift-aid received.
+If you have questions about your eligibility for a private loan, send an email to firstname.lastname@example.org.
+Private loan funds are disbursed electronically from lenders to the UC Berkeley campus and applied to a student’s billing account beginning in early August for the fall term and early January for the spring term.
 Application and processing times vary.

 Disclaimer: The Financial Aid Office does not receive, and will not accept, inducements from lenders in exchange for inclusion in the Preferred Lender List, nor does Berkeley Law share in the profits from student loans.
 Click here for the University of California Code of Conduct in Regard to Preferred Lender Arrangements.